Amolith/Amolith/README.md

 Hi :)

-GitHub is very proprietary software owned by a horrid company.
+GitHub is proprietary software owned by a horrid company.
 Unfortunately, it's also where much of the open source world has chosen to host its software.[^1] Thus, my GitHub account is _primarily_ for collaboration; I'm not really hosting any of my own projects here.[^2] Instead, _everything_ I work on and create has a copy on [git.secluded.site](https://git.secluded.site).

 I'm a member of the [MBOA.dev](https://mboa.dev/) worker-owned co-op that creates/maintains: